Network-Sec/bin-tools-pub/README.md

 For OSINT and Recon, IP enumeration etc., have a look at this article:
 https://blog.network-sec.de/post/open_source_intelligence_2024_eu_version/

 We need to note also, the tools listed below are definitely not our most interesting projects, and - sorry for that - the description below might be outdated.
-Take it as a pointer, most tools have either a help function (-h), or a short info as comment inside the script header.
+Take the notes here as a pointer into a direction, most tools have either a help function (-h), or a short info as comment inside the script header.

+The reason, why this happened is the following: After several years in Offensive Security we completely changed our online presence and the way we output information from our Security Research and projects.
+Formerly we had a kind of "Notebook", made primarely for ourselfs and not for other people.
+When you look into your own notes, you may quickly realize, other people might not understand, what you did there.
+Since 2024 we tried to make a more comprehensive Blog, and to make our scripts more stable and generic.

+However: This content is still made for professionals, who can do most of these things by themselfs, who can read code and update scripts for their purposes.
+We never wanted to address or entertain a larger audience.
+If you dive into the world of Ethical Hacking, you'll know that even CVE PoCs often have Script Kiddie Protection built in - meaning they don't just work like consumer software, but need adaptation from a cybersecurity professional.
+As much as we would enjoy an even "higher quality", it would also bring the risk of mis-use by people, who don't know or care, what they're doing.

 ## htmlq.py
 To see examples how we used `htmlq` and `jsonq` - see the script: `cve_scrape.sh`.